10 Must-See Japanese Summer Festivals

 You’ll see a great deal of those festivals happening across Japan as early as in July through the end of the season: they’ll be at your local shrine or outside your station in the form of Bon Odori (Bon Dance) or Yatai (food stalls); in the streets as parades or dashi festival cars; or as Hanabi Taikai — fireworks near rivers and lakes.
 You may also see communities getting creative by spicing up their summer matsuri with karaoke competitions or drink up events — all in the name of celebrating the season and getting that sweat out of your system!

-While there are countless of unique festivals across the country, here’s a round-up of our top ten to see in Tokyo and other parts of Japan!
-Wait no longer, it’s time to get into the matsuri spirit!
+While there are countless of unique festivals across the country, here’s a round-up of our top ten to see in Tokyo and other parts of Japan.

 Where: Sumida River, Sumida-ku, Tokyo